aws-samples/awsome-distributed-training/3.test_cases/11.modelparallel/README.md

 Once you have the tar file downloaded you can run the following commands to finish the installation:

 ### Conda Environment Setup
 All commands below should be run on a compute node.
 You can run it as a script using ```awsome-distributed-training/3.test_cases/11.modelparallel/conda_env_setup.sh``` or manually run the script as individual commands which are listed below.
 Also, the cuda version should be decided here between versions 11.8 and 12.1.
-We recommend using Miniconda and installing it in `/fsx` so that it can be sourced on any node.
+We recommend using Miniconda or Mamba and installing it in `/fsx` so that it can be sourced on any node.
 Instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

 ```
+# specify which CUDA version you are using
-SMP_CUDA_VER=11.8 or 12.1
+SMP_CUDA_VER=11.8 #or 12.1

 source /fsx/<path to miniconda>/miniconda3/bin/activate